 Please, write me in your mother tongue (including German and Dutch!) or a language you know, since I have always enjoyed learning languages.

-My hobbies are travelling, taking photos (follow me on instagram @thewanderingeuroglot), reading, listening to music, riding my e-bike, and more.
+My hobbies are travelling, taking photos (I am on Instagram @thewanderingeuroglot), reading, listening to music, and more.

 I love exploring new countries.
 I have been to many European countries and to Morocco so far.
 I am an avid museum and church visitor, as well as a Christian believer.

-I am not very picky.
 A normal view-card of your city/area/country and their monuments, nature or culture, will always be appreciated, especially from a country I still have received no postcards from.

 I also like postcards showing: